We are delighted to fund your organisation and look forward to learning more about the progress of your project.

 If your application has been successful you will receive an official Grant Offer Letter together with an Award Agreement approximately 3 months after the closing date of the grant round.
 Please add adobesign@adobesign.com to your safe senders list to ensure you receive all the relevant communications from our online application system.

-Please read your Grant Offer Letter and Award Agreement carefully before e-signing and returning it with the necessary supporting documentation.
-It may contain additional conditions which you will need to address before starting your project.
+Please read your Grant Offer Letter and Award Agreement carefully before e-signing it and submitting the necessary supporting documentation (see banking information below).
+It may also contain additional conditions which you will need to address before starting your project.

 We encourage our grantees to think about the different ways in which you will tell people about the work you are doing and increase the range and numbers of people who can benefit from your project.